 The International Congress for Tropical Medicine and Malaria 2020 offers delegates the opportunity to register for Pre-Congress Workshops on areas related to the Congress program.

-The Pre-Congress workshops are scheduled on (to be announced) at Faculty of Tropical Medicine, Mahidol University in Bangkok, Thailand.
+The Pre-Congress workshops are scheduled on Monday, 16 August 2021 at Faculty of Tropical Medicine, Mahidol University in Bangkok, Thailand.

 |Congress Workshop 1|